amshinski/to-ico/README.md

 # to-ico

-Small script that converts image to the ico format.
+Small script that converts png image to ico.

+Usage: type 'to-ico' in the console and choose the images to convert.